4 Ways to Speed Up your Immigration Case With USCIS

 4 Ways to Speed Up Your Immigration Case with USCIS

-It can always be a challenge to speed up your case with United States Citizenship and Immigration Services (USCIS).
+It can always be a challenge to speed up your case with United States Citizenship and Immigration Services (USCIS), especially with longer 485 green card processing time, but there are steps you can take to move your case forward.
 In recent times, we are seeing longer wait times to process applications.

 At Ashoori Law, we want to make sure that our clients know how they can avoid delays and speed up their case with USCIS.
 In this article, we will discuss four ways in which you can do this.